Signature spell

 You give the spell the ability to deal damage.
 Even if the base spell does not require concentration, this spell requires concentration.
 The new signature spell must also be modified by the ‘school spell' modification as well to determine the type of damage the spell deals and which type of saving throw the signature spell requires, if base spell does not already require a saving throw:

-Area Effect Damage.
+• Area Effect Damage.
 Either when you cast this spell or when the spell ends (decided when you creature the signature spell), creatures in the spell’s area must make a saving throw or take damage equal to a number of d8 times the signature spell’s level.
 On a successful saving throw, creatures in the area instead take half damage.
-This damage increases by 2d8 for each spell slot level above the signature spell’s spell level.
+When cast with a spell slot of a higher level, this damage increases by 2d8 for each spell slot level above the signature spell’s spell level.
 This benefit replaces the base spell’s benefit from being cast at higher levels.

 Base spell requirement